-Smoking is powerfully addictive and causes many damaging and deadly health problems.
+Tobacco is powerfully addictive and causes many damaging and deadly health problems.
 It negatively affects other family members.
-But is smoking a sin?
+But is smoking or using other types of tobacco products a sin?

-The fatal health risks are well documented, but they aren’t the only problems caused by smoking.
-Smoking makes one’s breath and clothes smell bad, stains one’s teeth and fingers, increases the likelihood of insomnia, increases the likelihood of psoriasis, causes premature aging, causes one’s hair to turn gray or fall out sooner, causes narrowing of blood vessels and leads to increased dental problems (“15 Ways Smoking Ruins Your Looks,” Health.com).
+Tobacco’s fatal health risks are well documented, but they aren’t the only problems caused by smoking.
+Smoking makes one’s breath and clothes smell bad.
+It also stains one’s teeth and fingers, increases the likelihood of insomnia, increases the likelihood of psoriasis, causes premature aging, causes one’s hair to turn gray or fall out sooner, causes narrowing of blood vessels and leads to increased dental problems (“15 Ways Smoking Ruins Your Looks,” cbsnews.com).

 From a health perspective, it is obviously better not to smoke, but that doesn’t answer all the questions.
 What is one to do if he or she is already smoking and physically addicted to smoking?
 What about just having an occasional or celebratory smoke?
 Is it okay for a Christian to smoke?